X

 Aditya Menon

-Mayakaba.
-So there are different.
-But I wanted I in this video I’ll tell you 100 concrete.
-The other ones are 70, 80 done.
-They will be converted.
-So when they get converted I’ll take those names also.
-I don’t want to give you a false hope or you know, wrong names.
-So maybe next meeting I can when their order is confirmed, you know when I have PO in my hand I can give you those names.
+At the same time, John Deere also is there, at the same time, talking to Brakes India; GPP, Ghaziabad Precision.
+Then there’s the Allison Mayekawa [Phonetic].
+So there are different — but I want to — in this meeting, I want to tell you 100% concrete.
+The other ones are 70%, 80% done.
+They will be get converted.
+So, when they get converted, I’ll take those names also.
+I don’t want to give you a false hope or wrong names.
+So maybe next meeting, I can — when their order is confirmed, when I have PO in my hand, I can give you those names.

 So those are in the pipeline.